untoxa/sdcc4_farptr_example/readme.md

 Far pointer type and helper macros are defined in far_ptr.h.

-	FAR_PTR is a far_pointer type. low word contains a regular "near pointer", and high word - the "segment" (or bank number).
+	FAR_PTR is a "far pointer" type. low word contains a regular "near pointer", and high word - the "segment" (or bank number).

 	TO_FAR_PTR(ofs, seg) macro that constructs a far pointer at compile time